 |Dietary Fiber 1g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If ever, in a moment of aimless thought, you've pondered what heaven might smell like, this recipe will reveal the answer.
 It smells like a combination of bacon cooking and bread baking.
 And if you could eat heaven, it just might taste like this bread.

 Place baking stone or a baking sheet on the bottom shelf of the oven and a baking sheet on the bottom of the oven.
-Heat oven to 450F.
+Preheat oven to 450 F.

-Bake for 15 minutes, remove parchment and rotate bread 180F.
-Bake another five minutes and reduce heat to 400F.
-Cook another 10 to 15 minutes.
-Turn oven off, prop open door, and leave the bread in the oven for five minutes.
+Bake for 15 minutes, remove parchment and rotate bread 180 F. Bake another 5 minutes and reduce heat to 400 F. Cook another 10 to 15 minutes.
+Turn oven off, prop open door, and leave the bread in the oven for 5 minutes.